m-a-c-e/Machine-Learning/README.md

 ## Supervised Learning Methods
 ### Support Vector Machine

 For the supervised models we use a Support Vector Machine for the binary classification problem.
 As the number of features in our dataset is high compared to the number of data points, we use SVMs which are capable of handling high dimensional feature space.
 We use the "rbf" kernel in our SVM implementation.
 We run 10-fold cross validation to determine the best feature reduction/selection technique.
-We observe that the performance of SVM remains almost constant even with the increase in the number of features (after the initial increase).
-Even when we use all the 2000 features the performance of the model only reduces by around 2% from the highest performance.
-Especailly in PCA, after the initial improvement in performance the performance completely saturates.
+We observe that the performance of SVM remains almost constant even with the increase in the number of features (after the initial increase). **Even when we use all the 2000 features the performance of the model only reduces by around 2% from the highest performance.** Especailly in PCA, after the initial improvement in performance the performance completely saturates.
 This clearly shows the ability of SVMs to handle high dimensional data efficiently.

 <p float="left" align="center">
 <img src="./Images/images/image22.png"/>
 <img src="./Images/images/image9.png"/>
 </p>

 <sub>Note: Red denotes the actual values.
-Blue denotes the mean values</sub>
+Blue denotes the mean values [Applies to all plots]</sub>

 ### Gaussian Naive Bayes

 Along with SVM, we also use Gaussian NB to compare our results.
 GNB is a relatively simple model compared to SVM and can be trained quickly.
+In contrast to SVMs, the performance of GNB reduces with the increase in features as they can't handle high dimensional data.
+The drop in performance in observed across both the feature selection/reduction techniques.
+Also, the performance of GNB remains poorer compared the SVMs. **Moreover, compared to top-k drifted features, PCA performs poorly across both GNB and SVM, in all metrics.
+Therefore, we can conclude that the most drifted feature selection performs better than PCA.**

 <p float="left" align="center">
 <img src="./Images/images/image2.png"/>
 <img src="./Images/images/image8.png"/>
 </p>

-<sub>Note: Red denotes the actual values.
-Blue denotes the mean values</sub>

-Performance of SVM remains relatively constant compared to GNB as we increase the number of features.
-Also, the performance of SVM remains better than GNB.
-Moreover, compared to top-k drifted features, PCA performs poorly across both GNB and SVM, in all metrics.
-Therefore, we can conclude that the most drifted feature selection performs better than PCA.

 ### Random Forests
 <??>